4xTime/Cpp/EDEN/README.md

 ### Example Usage

-1. Create an instance of the `EDEN` class by providing the desired AES key length.
+1. Create an instance of the `EDEN` class by providing the desired AES key length and key.
 2. Use the `EncryptText` method to encrypt the text.
 3. Use the `DecryptText` method to decrypt the encrypted text.